E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Problem Statement}

-We are given a dataset $\sD^r$ consisting of samples of $(q, p, y)$, where $q$ is the user query, $p$ is the app with text-based description $t_p$, and $y \in \{0, 1\}$ represents whether a user has interacted with app $p$ given query $q$.
+A dataset $\sD^r$ consisting of samples of $(q, p)$ is provided, where $q$ is the user query and $p$ is an app with a text-based description $t_p$ that the user has interacted with.
 All apps are from a pre-defined app set $\sP$.
-The goal is to retrieve a subset from $\sP$ that the user may be interested in, given a user input query $q$.
-An additional challenge is to handle a potentially large set of $\sP$ and design an efficient framework to compute the optimal subset within a limited time upon a request.
+The goal is to recall a subset of apps from $\sP$ that the user may be interested in, given any input query $q$.